AAUW seeks donations for 54th and last of its used-book sales - NewsBreak

 Book sale chair Tina Gardner said in a press release that the Wilmington branch is ending with sorry, joy and hope.

-Sorrow because it ends a tradition that began in 1969; joy from knowing the sales have recycled physical media and helped xx New Castle women go to college; hope that the branch finds a way to continue the scholarships.
+Sorrow because it ends a tradition that began in 1969; joy from knowing the sales have recycled physical media and helped many New Castle County women go to college; hope that the branch finds a way to continue the scholarships.

 “A college degree is such an important foundation for a lifetime of financial success and contributing to society, and we are happy to have helped so many deserving women,” Gardner said.
 “And we will continue to do so, with your generous support.”